Twenty Five Mile Fire Update - KOZI

 Level 1 (Get Ready) Lakeshore Road south of Granite Falls area.

-Closures: A forest area closure is pending.
+A forest area closure has been issued in the Twentyfive Mile Creek area.
 All roads in the Level 3 area are closed to the general public including Lakeshore Road.
 Residents are asked to avoid travel on open areas of Lakeshore Road to make way for firefighting personnel and equipment.